Adventure Base Ski Offering - Adventure Base

 Which One’s Right for You?

-Silvretta is great if you’re new to multi-day ski touring or have some basic experience.
+Silvretta is great if you’re new to multi-day ski touring and have a baseline level experience covered by our intro / intermediate ski tour courses.
 It offers mellow terrain and is perfect for your first hut tour.

 For those with intermediate to advanced skills who want to combine beautiful skiing with a summit goal, Gran Paradiso is ideal.
 It includes climbing Italy’s highest peak (4,061m) with some technical sections on the summit ridge.
 If you’re an advanced ski tourer with good fitness, the Haute Route is a legendary challenge.
 It’s a high-alpine traverse with long days, complex navigation, and some technical sections.

-Finally, the Bernese Oberland tour is for expert ski tourers with strong endurance.
-It features long days on huge glaciers, remote huts, and big, wild terrain — a true adventure for seasoned riders.
+Finally, the Bernese Oberland tour is for expert ski tourers with a very high level of cardiovascular endurance.
+It features long days on huge glaciers, remote huts, and big, wild terrain — a true adventure for seasoned ski-tourers.

 Still not sure?
 Drop us a message — we’re always happy to talk through the options and help you find the right challenge for your level and goals.